 We, Chairman of and Members of the Board of Directors of Kuwait Real Estate Company (AQARAT), declare the accuracy and integrity of the financial statements provided to the external auditor and that the Company's financial statements have been presented properly and fairly and in accordance with international accounting standards applicable in the State of Kuwait and approved by the Authority.
-We also declare that these statements reflect the financial position of the Company as of 31 December 2019, based on information and reports received from the Executive Management and the Auditor and as a result of the due diligence performed to verify the integrity and accuracy of these reports.
+We also declare that these statements reflect the financial position of the Company as of 31 December 2020, based on information and reports received from the Executive Management and the Auditor and as a result of the due diligence performed to verify the integrity and accuracy of these reports.

-Name of the Member Position Signature Ibrahim Saleh Al-Therban Chairman of the Board and the same of th Talal Jasim Al-Bahar Deputy Chairman of the Board and Chief Executive Officer Marzouq Jasem Al-Bahar Member of the Board of Directors My/- X Mohammad Essam Al-Bahar Member of the Board of Directors Alleg .
-Hamed Mohammad Al-Aiban Member of the Board of Directors 9 July Ahmad Faisal Al-Qatami Member of the Board of Directors (See) Meshari Abdullah Al-Dakhil Member of the Board of Directors Meshari Ahmad Al-Ajeel Member of the Board of Directors
+Name of the Member Position Signature Ibrahim Saleh Al-Therban Chairman of the Board C. The Talal Jasim Al-Bahar Deputy Chairman of the Board and Chief Executive Officer Marzouq Jasem Al-Bahar Member of the Board of Directors My X Mohammad Issam Al-Bahar Member of the Board of Directors A Sules Hamed Mohammad Al Aiban Member of the Board of Directors 1) Side Ahmad Faisal Al Qatami Member of the Board of Directors Co End A Meshari Abdullah Al Dakhil Member of the Board of Directors 4) Meshari Ahmad Al Ajil Member of the Board of Directors

-.
 About implementing the requirements of forming the Audit Committee

-The Audit Committee was formed on 30 May 2018.
+The Audit Committee was formed on the 30th of May 2018.
 It consists of three members, including two independent members.
 The Chairman of the Board of Directors or an executive member may not be members in this committee.
 The Committee is fully independent and has human cadres with specialized expertise in the accounting and financial fields.
 The committee holds meetings regularly at least four times a year quarterly.
 It records its meetings minutes and holds periodic meetings with external auditors, with the internal auditor at least four times a year as well as when necessary.
+Based on the powers specified in the Committee's Charter of Work and in accordance with the powers and responsibilities stipulated in the Corporate Governance Rules, the Audit Committee may supervise, review and follow up on all the work of the company's auditors and internal audit activities, as well as any other tasks that ensure the establishment of a culture of compliance and the fairness and transparency of financial reports, in addition to ensuring the effectiveness of the adopted internal control systems, as the Committee is obligated to periodically submit any observations or recommendations related to its work to the Board of Directors.
+During the past year there was no conflict between the recommendations of the Audit Committee and the decisions issued by the Board of Directors of the company.

-Emphasizing the independence and neutrality of the external auditor.
+• Emphasizing the independence and neutrality of the external auditor.